Todd-Werelius/grunt-ensure/README.md

 ## How ensure works
 Ensure is a multi-task grunt plugin that allows you to match production files to best practice files.
-Ensure accepts 1:n targets so that it can look for different types of practice files
+Ensure accepts 1:n targets so that it can look for different types of practice files such as

+- QUnit javascript files
+- JUnit javascript files
+- JSDoc files
+- Etc.

 ### Matching Production to Practice Files
 Ensure expects practice files to be at least a substring of the associated production file.
 An exact match is not required